So about me …

 On top of this I began competing in and supporting the local trail races, being develpoed and hosted by the amazing Urban Ultra Ladies Louise Adamson and Pascale De Jong …taking first place in a two day desert race “The Desert Stinker” and 3rd place in the UAE’s first mountain trail Ultra marathon “The Hajar 100 km” .

-Along with these physical achievements and my life experiences gained in my Professional Career I have also continued my education with in this passion earning an online degree in Sports Management, a diploma in Sports Nutrition, IFPA Lifestyle and Fitness Coaching certification and am now currently working on obtaining my Endurance Running, Triathlon and Cycling Coach Certifications… with the aim of helping others not only to a fitter healthier more active lifestyle ..but also to help them discover their full potential as well as explore their Limits with in their chosen sport.
+Along with these physical achievements and my life experiences gained in my Professional Career I have also continued my education with in this passion earning an a diploma in Sports Nutrition, IFPA Lifestyle and Fitness Coaching certification and am now currently working on obtaining my Endurance Running Coach Certifications… with the aim of helping others not only to a fitter healthier more active lifestyle ..but also to help them discover their full potential as well as explore their Limits with in their chosen sport.

 So with Inspiring and helping people becoming a more true direction in my life this is what prompted me to start Lifestyle Fitness Management and what I now describe as a new chapter in my life. 🙂